anoma/geb/README.md

 - [type] **STLC**

     Type of untyped terms of [`STLC`][e373].
-Each class of a term has a slot for a type, which can be filled by auxillary functions or by user.
+Each class of a term has a slot for a type, which can be filled by auxiliary functions or by user.
 Types are represented as [SUBSTOBJ][3173].

 <a id="x-28GEB-2ELAMBDA-2ESPEC-3A-3CSTLC-3E-20CLASS-29"></a>